dagmaraskowron/clinic-management-sql-project/README.md

 # Clinic Management SQL Project

 This project presents a relational database system for managing a medical clinic.
-It includes patients, doctors, appointments, prescriptions, payments, referrals, specializations, and medical records.

 ## Technologies